shashank-ssriva/VagrantImages/README.md

 ==> default: The server returned a HTTP 404.
 This usually indicates that your chef_server_url is incorrect.
 ```

-To fix, it remove your old installation of vagrant using <code>rm -rf /opt/vagrant</code> & <code>rm -rf /usr/local/bin/vagrant</code> commands.
+To fix it, remove your old installation of vagrant using <code>rm -rf /opt/vagrant</code> & <code>rm -rf /usr/local/bin/vagrant</code> commands.
 Afterwards, install the latest version.
 I have tested it on my current version of 1.8.4.